-To stay updated about information regarding the UPSC Admit Card 2020, visit the linked article.
+To stay updated about information regarding the UPSC Admit Card, visit the linked article.

 It is always advised to candidates to include diagrams or charts wherever necessary.
-Candidates’ should not think that adding diagrams may look stupid or their drawing skill is not up to the mark as the marks offered in the exam is not for the drawing but for the presentation of the facts in their diagram.
-It is always an added advantage also a trick to score better by adding diagrams as chances are there the examiner may just award marks just by seeing the diagram while not even reading the answer written.
+Candidates’ should not think that adding diagrams may look stupid, or their drawing skill is not up to the mark as the marks offered in the exam is not for the drawing but for the presentation of the facts in their diagram.
+It is always an added advantage also a trick to scoring better by adding diagrams, as chances are there the examiner may just award marks just by seeing the diagram while not even reading the answer written.

 Also, a note to candidates’ not to overdo by just giving diagrams as diagrams are just an addition in the answer and not an alternative to their answer.